-The School District of Marshfield experienced enrollment declines from 2002 through 2010, but since that time has seen relatively stable student counts.
 The following chart shows a head count of students at the Kindergarten through 12th grade level since the 2002-03 school year, when enrollment peaked at 4,004 students.

-Despite these continual decreases, membership count, which varies from student head counts and is used to determine District revenue, has been much more modest during the same period.
+The following chart represents Membership count, which varies from student head counts and is used to determine District revenue.